© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Coed-Foel Camp is a scheduled monument protected by Cadw under reference CD017.
 View the official record →

-Pen Coed-Foel Camp is a prehistoric hillfort situated in Ceredigion, Wales, dating to the Iron Age period.
+Pen Coed-Foel Camp is a prehistoric hillfort situated in Ceredigion, Wales, representing Iron Age defensive settlement architecture.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD017.

 Pen Coed-Foel Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Coed-Foel Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD017.